ray-project/ray/doc/source/ray-logging.rst

 .. note::

-    Note that to stream logs to a driver, they should be flushed to stdout and stderr.
+    To stream logs to a driver, they should be flushed to stdout and stderr.

 .. code-block:: python